 - Households with children experience higher rates of food insecurity.
 The rate of food insecurity within households with children under age 6 is 16.4%.

 - Food insecurity poses a serious risk to the growth, health, and cognitive and behavioral potential of poor, and near-poor children

 - Food-insecure children, between birth and age 4, have a 90% greater chance of being characterized by fair or poor health and a 31% greater chance of hospitalization.

-- Do you need food?
+- Are you an individual in need of food?
 Please visit our page to find a food pantry near you.